 This booklet contains important information about your pension benefits.
 Read it carefully and keep it for future use.
+You may also view the booklet online at: uiwunion.org/pension-plan.
 In the event of any significant changes to these benefits, the Plan will mail you a notice of the changes; or, if you have consented, will email these notices to you.
 Notice of benefit changes will also be posted online at: https://uiwunion.org.
 If you have questions, contact the Plan at 301-899-0675.
-Please note that the most updated version of this Summary Plan Description booklet is always on the UIW Union website.
+Please note that this version of the Summary Plan Description booklet is always on the UIW Union website.
+A Spanish language version of this Summary Plan Description is also available online at: uiwunion.org/pension-plan.